ruioliveiras/source.ruioliveiras.eu/photo/yashica.md

 > These inexpensive cameras have developed a reputation for **reliability**, mostly due to their extremely simple construction and durable metal chassis with plastic outer shell.

-**Reliability** - it adis a very good way to define this camera, because after 10 years stored.
-It was just put frames and a batery (the battery is required for the photometer).
+**Reliability** - its a very good way to define this camera, because after 10 years stored.
+It was just put frames and a battery (the battery is required for the photometer).
 And the Camera was working, taking very good photos!!

 User Manual